 - Full backup

-Full backup of SQL Server is probably the simplest backup type - the only rule is to backup literally everything, from the regular data to system tables, objects and so on.
-These backups are used to restore your entire system to the state it was at the moment of the last backup.
-Transaction log truncation isn’t done while performing full backups, but it’s advised to consider using transaction logs backup together with full backup to minimize and identify the amount of data that may be lost in a disaster scenario.
+‘Full’ backup of SQL Server is probably the simplest backup level - the only rule is to backup literally everything, from regular data to system tables, objects and so on.
+These backups will restore your entire system to the state it was at the moment of the last backup.
+Transaction log truncation isn’t done while performing full backups, but it’s advised to consider using transaction logs backup together with Full backups, to minimize and help identify the amount of data that may be lost in a disaster scenario.

 - Transaction log backup